-Activity 1.8 Purchase and delivery of basic furniture and equipment for the reconstructed education facilities.
-According the needs identified, basic furniture and equipment for reconstructed education facility will be purchased through a competitive process in a transparent manner, paying attention to environmental concerns and maximizing the use of recyclable materials.
+Activity 1.8 Purchase and delivery of basic furniture and equipment for the repaired and/or reconstructed education facilities.

+According the needs identified, basic furniture and equipment for repaired and/or reconstructed education facilities will be purchased through a competitive process in a transparent manner, paying attention to environmental concerns and maximizing the use of recyclable materials.